Daniel Udoh: AFC Telford United

 In June 2018, Udoh signed for AFC Telford United of the National League North.
 He was a prolific goal scorer during his season with Telford, scoring 26 times.

 Shrewsbury Town

-On 31 May 2019, it was announced that Udoh had signed for local rivals Shrewsbury Town on a 2-year deal for an undisclosed fee.
+On 31 May 2019, it was announced that Udoh had signed for local rivals Shrewsbury Town on a two-year deal for an undisclosed fee.
 He made his league debut for the club on 20 August, coming on as a 79th-minute substitute and scoring an 89th-minute winner in a 2–3 away win at Accrington Stanley.

-He scored the opening goal against Liverpool FC at Anfield in a 2021-22 FA Cup 3rd round game on 9 January 2022.
-However, Shrewsbury Town went onto lose the game 4-1.
+He scored the opening goal against Liverpool FC at Anfield in a 2021–22 FA Cup 3rd-round game on 9 January 2022, but Shrewsbury went on to lose 4–1.
+Udoh finished the 2021–22 season as Shrewsbury's leading goalscorer with 16 goals in all competitions but played only seven games the following season after injuring his anterior cruciate ligament in August 2022.

+Following the conclusion of the 2023–24 season, Udoh was offered a new contract.

+Wycombe Wanderers

+On 3 July 2024, Udoh joined Wycombe Wanderers having rejected the offer of a new contract with Shrewsbury Town.